-The Integrated Government Philippines (iGovPhil) Project is one of the components of the eGovernment Master Plan (EGMP), the government’s blueprint for implementing the harmonization and integration of its information and communications technology (ICT) efforts.
+The Integrated Government Philippines (iGovPhil) Program is one of the components of the eGovernment Master Plan (EGMP), the government’s blueprint for implementing the harmonization and integration of its information and communications technology (ICT) efforts.

 The SOC enables a centralized resource for the regular monitoring, vulnerability management, risk management, and escalation and resolution of IT security incidents affecting the whole iGov infrastructure.
 Measures such as hardening, security testing and source code reviews are part of the SOC activities.